Subscribe To Updates

 A production target slips by a few units.
 Scrap inches upward.
 A seasoned operator retires, and suddenly small errors appear where none existed before.
 Each issue feels manageable on its own.
 Together, they create a steady unease.

 When AI enters the discussion, that unease sharpens.
 The question is no longer what AI can do.
 It becomes whether the investment will truly pay off.
-This is where manufacturing AI ROI moves from a technical topic to a leadership concern.
+This is where return on investment from AI moves from a technical topic to a leadership concern.

 Why ROI feels elusive on the factory floor